xrdocs/ncs5500/_tutorials/lpts-enhancements-on-ncs5500-ncs5700.md

 ## Summary

-As discussed, this enhancement will help increase the LPTS scale and increase the number of hardware entries of the routing protocols and other features in the hardware.
-This helps in increasing the protocol stability as they are subjected to hardware policing, thereby helping the customers to achieve their SLAs and get network stability.
+LPTS provides a strong and compressive feature for control-plane protection.
+All the NCS5500 platforms are equipped with this feature, for helping the customers to achieve their SLAs and get better network stability.
+As discussed, this enhancement will help increase the LPTS scale and increase the number of hardware entries of the protocols along with other features.
+This will give flexibility to the customers in choosing hardware entries for the protocols.
 This is supported from IOS-XR 7.6.1 and only on the newer generation platforms with external TCAM.
 We have a roadmap to further increase this values from 12k.
 Stay tuned for the same.